Central Park metro station

-Central Park Metro Station is a station of the Kolkata Metro in Salt Lake Sector - I, an eastern neighbourhood of Kolkata, India.
+Central Park is an elevated metro station on the East-West corridor of the Green Line of Kolkata Metro, which is an eastern neighbourhood of Bidhannagar, West Bengal, India.
 The elevated structure is located above the 3rd Avenue between Central Park and Bikash Bhawan.
 This station serves the Central Park and other government offices situated in Sector I, Salt Lake.